 The educators at EnglishBCS are highly qualified, dedicated, and caring.
 Before forming EnglishBCS, they were lecturers together at Texas A&M University’s English Language Institute, an English for Academic Purposes program and intensive English program with prestigious Commission on English Language Program (CEA) accreditation.
 Each has a master’s degree and years (or decades) of experience encouraging language development and acculturation.

-Catherine McIntyre, Director
+Catherine McIntyre, Founder

 Teaching is her passion everyone can learn!